1826 United Kingdom general election: Political situation

 The Tory leader was the Earl of Liverpool, who had been prime minister since his predecessor's assassination in 1812.
 Liverpool had led his party to three general election victories before that of 1826.
 The Tory Leader of the House of Commons until 1822, when he committed suicide, was Robert Stewart.
 He was known by the courtesy title of Viscount Castlereagh, until he inherited his father's Irish peerage and became the 2nd Marquess of Londonderry in 1821.
 Londonderry was replaced as leader by George Canning, who remained Leader of the House of Commons in 1826.

 The Whig Party continued to suffer from weak leadership, particularly in the House of Commons.

-In 1824 the Earl Grey gave up the formal Whig leadership in the Lords, although he remained the most prominent Whig peer.
-Grey asked his friends to look to the leadership of the Marquess of Lansdowne.
+In 1824 Charles Grey, 2nd Earl Grey gave up the formal Whig leadership in the Lords, although he remained the most prominent Whig peer.
+Grey asked his friends to look to the leadership of Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne.
 Although Lansdowne performed the functions of leader, he did not accept the title.

 At the time of the general election, Grey was still the leading figure amongst the Whig peers.
 It was likely that he would have been invited to form a government, had the Whigs come to power, although in this era the monarch rather than the governing party decided which individual would be prime minister.

 The Leader of the Opposition in the House of Commons at the previous general election, George Tierney, disclaimed the leadership on 23 January 1821.
 No new Whig leader emerged during the rest of the Parliament.

 There had been significant developments in Irish politics since the 1820 general election.
 Whilst Catholics in Ireland—who met the normal property qualifications—had been permitted to vote since before the Union, they were still not eligible to sit in the United Kingdom Parliament.
 The right for Catholics to serve in Parliament was known as a measure of Catholic emancipation.
 In 1823, Daniel O'Connell started a campaign for repeal of the Act of Union, and took Catholic Emancipation as his rallying call, establishing the Catholic Association.

 From 1826, the Catholic Association began to support pro-emancipation candidates in elections.
 The Association used its money and manpower to campaign for candidates to be elected into Parliament, to pressure the government from within to pass Catholic emancipation.